Introduction and Overview

 “Profiling” means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyze or predict aspects concerning that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behavior, location or movements;

-Explanation: Profiling involves collecting various pieces of information about a person in order to find out more about them.
+Explanation: Profiling involves gathering various pieces of information about a person to learn more about that person.
 In the web sector, profiling is often used for advertising purposes or for credit checks.
-For example, web and advertising analysis programs collect data about your behavior and interests on a website.
-This results in a special user profile that can be used to target advertising to a specific target group.
+For example, web or advertising analysis programs collect data about your behavior and interests on a website.
+This results in a special user profile, which can be used to target advertising to a specific audience.

 Definition according to Article 4 of the GDPR